AnttiHaerkoenen/vyborg_orthodox/article/slides/slides-seminar-2021.md

     * moving average methods
     * combinations of the above, e.g. ARMA

+# Bayesian Linear Regression

 - linear model approximates real changes suitably well.
 - a basic regression model is used to determine the parameters for the whole orthodox civilian parish of Vyborg
 - the results are parameters describing the smaller orthodox population within the city
 - some years, the number of orthodox Vyborgians living in St. Petersburg is counted and added to the number of the orthodox in the summary table of  the poll tax register
-- a binary latent variable $ z $, which equals 1 when the non-resident people are counted in the totals
+- a binary latent variable $ z $
+    * equals 1 when the non-resident people are counted in the totals

-# Fourier transform

 # Time series of orthodox population